yuxwind/epsilonResnet/README.md

-# epsilon-ResNet
+# &epsilon;-ResNet
-[epsilon-ResNet](https://arxiv.org/abs/1804.01661) is a variant of ResNet to automatically discard redundant layers, which produces responses that are smaller than a threshold epsilon, with a marginal or no loss in performance.
+[&epsilon;-ResNet](https://arxiv.org/abs/1804.01661) is a variant of ResNet to automatically discard redundant layers, which produces responses that are smaller than a threshold &epsilon;, with a marginal or no loss in performance.

 ## Implementation
 Its implementation is built on [ResNet](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/ResNet) of [tensorpack](https://github.com/ppwwyyxx/tensorpack).
 The idea is simple.
 We only add a few functions and make necessary changes on the original [ResNet](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/ResNet).
 Hightlights include: